Chapter 99 — Future Directions

 Standardize

-- Standardize when multiple teams depend on the same tools/traces.
+- Standardize when multiple teams depend on the same tools or traces.

 - Standardize when incidents require cross-team auditing.